Who am I really?

 Our Essential Self, the Source of Being

-The spacious field of our awareness is the "original mind" that gives birth to all our thoughts, feelings, sensations and perceptions.
+This spacious field of our awareness is the "original mind" that gives birth to all our thoughts, feelings, sensations and perceptions.
 Unconditioned awareness was described as “the one who knows” by Ajahn Chah, who was very influential in spreading Buddhism to the West.

 In the midst of any experience, internal or external, rather than identifying with the experience, ask yourself “who is aware of this experience?”